Running for a cause

 Another student who felt energized by the race was Christopher Finan, a senior business management major.
 “Running was a personal challenge I had set myself.
 It was my first time taking part in a full marathon and I not only beat my personal goal but also ran for a good cause.
 I would do it again in a heartbeat.”

-Other stories in: Alumni; Athletics; Development Office; LAUMC-RH; Outreach and Civic Engagement Office; School of Architecture and Design; School of Arts and Sciences; School of Business; School of Engineering; School of Medicine; School of Nursing; School of Pharmacy; Student Development; University Advancement Services.
+Other stories in: Adnan Kassar School of Business; Alice Ramez Chagoury School of Nursing; Alumni; Athletics; Development Office; Gilbert and Rose-Marie Chagoury School of Medicine; LAU Medical Center-Rizk Hospital; Outreach and Civic Engagement Office; School of Architecture and Design; School of Arts and Sciences; School of Engineering; School of Pharmacy; Student Development; University Advancement Services.